jbogarin/go-cisco-spark-resty/docs/RoomsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteRoom**
-> DeleteRoom($roomId)
+> DeleteRoom($roomID)

 Deletes a room, by ID.
 Deleted rooms cannot be recovered.

 Deletes a room, by ID.
 Deleted rooms cannot be recovered.
 Deleting a room that is part of a team will archive the room instead.
-Specify the room ID in the roomId parameter in the URI
+Specify the room ID in the roomID parameter in the URI

 ### Parameters